IowaDave/avr-dx/_posts/2024-04-28-blink-and-ye-shall-learn.md

 Lines 65, 66 and 95 use some of the new helper registers.

-In fact the I/O pins on a Dx are used in many more ways compared to those on the ATmega328P.
-To manage such versatile beasts, Microchip added more registers to the Dx PORT group.
+In fact the I/O pins on a Dx must serve many more peripherals compared to those on the ATmega328P.
+To manage such versatile demands, Microchip added more registers to the Dx PORT group.
 For example, each individual pin has a Pin Control register.

+An added PORTMUX module referees all the different roles a pin might be asked to play.
+It plays no role here and belongs in a future post.

 ### Interrupts Are Handled Very Differently